 Recognising that they needed their own hospital, the Hamlins went fundraising abroad.
 Eventually, in 1974, Addis Ababa Fistula Hospital was opened.
 Since then it has become a global centre of expertise in fistula repair and also trains surgeons.
 In addition to the main hospital in the capital, there are now five regional hospital centres in other Ethiopian cities to make the treatment more widely accessible.

 Their doctors have treated over 50,000 women in total (as of 2017).
 They have also built Desta Mender – ‘Village of Joy’ – a rehabilitation centre for women so badly injured that they need long-term care.
 Patients who need help to reintegrate into society can here also receive training in basic skills to become selfsupporting when they leave.
 This is typical of the Hamlin holistic approach to their patients welfare.

 On arrival at the hospital the patients are usually traumatised by the obstructed labour they have undergone, losing a baby and the social consequences of helplessly leaking urine.
 They are therefore treated with respect and compassion, the restoration of their dignity being one of the main goals of the care offered.

 In recent years Hamlin also focuses on the important area of fistula prevention with the establishment of the Hamlin Midwifery College, also situated in Desta Mender just outside Addis Ababa.
 At least 20 midwives are annually graduated who are then deployed in rural health clinics around the country in order to prevent obstetric fistula in the first place, to raise the quality of care in childbirth generally and to lower the high maternal death rate.

-The hospital is funded by eight international partner organisations of which the Swedish Foundation is one.
+The hospital is funded by five international partner organisations of which the Swedish Foundation is one.

 The Right Livelihood Award